fsquillace/ibis/README.md

 - Pick up the packages which deliver a minimal but complete solution for them;
 - Configure the packages to make them working out of the box;
 - Get an environment entirely reproducible via [Pearl](https://github.com/pearl-core/pearl) system.
+  - Allows to have an interactive installation process

 If you think the package list does not suit your need, feel free to either suggest changes or fork the project and create your own distro style.